hilbix/xml2json/README.md

 This is a non-preserving shell pipe converter from XML to JSON.

 - Currently written in Python3
+- Sadly this is **not incremental**, hence the complete XML/JSON must fit in your RAM

 It tries to be clever, such that you can easily post-process the XML using `jq`.